mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

     - `run_path`: The installation path of the run package.

-2. Change directory to `/absolute_path` after training, execute the following commands to parse Dump data file:
+2. After finding the `msaccucmp.py`, go to the `/absolute_path` directory and run the following command to parse the Dump data:

     ```bash
     python ${The  absolute path of msaccucmp.py} convert -d {file path of dump} -out {file path of output}